sumanthreddym/cortx_jupyter/README.md

 ## What is it?

 [Cortx Jupyter Integration](https://devpost.com/software/cortx-jupyter) is an Open Source python package which combines the power of Cortx and Jupyter Notebooks to empower you to save and manage all of your Notebooks, Checkpoints and Data Files on Cortx.
+As a bonus, you can also use Cortx Jupyter Integration to load any pre-trained models from or to cortx server without any hassle of configuring or using Library specific integrations.

 ![logo](https://raw.githubusercontent.com/sumanthreddym/cortx_jupyter/main/media/cortx_jupyter_header.png)